MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ***Integration scenarios**: Standalone apps, collaboration apps*

 Teams provides rich, contextual information to bots, messaging extensions, and tabs.
 This can include details about who's using the app, which chats and channels the app is running, and the theme (light, dark, or high contrast) a user configures.
 For example, the [Teams JavaScript client SDK](https://docs.microsoft.com/javascript/api/@microsoft/teams-js/?view=msteams-client-js-latest) can make your tab aware of and react to theme changes.
+See [Get Team's specific context in a bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/get-teams-context?tabs=dotnet) and [Get context for your Microsoft Teams tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/access-teams-context) for a complete overview of the context available to your application.

 ## Be smart about notifications

 ***Integration scenarios**: Standalone apps, collaboration apps*

 Consider the long-term vision of the app when considering notifications.
-If you think your app will have multi-threaded conversation, a [conversational bot](../bots/what-are-bots.md) might be the more flexible capability than webhooks.
+If you think your app will ever have multi-threaded conversation, a [conversational bot](../bots/what-are-bots.md) might be the more flexible capability than webhooks.
+You should be responsible with notifications and not spam users with excessive activity.
+Consider allowing users to configure the notification settings specific to your application.

 ## Maximize deep linking

 ***Integration scenarios**: Standalone apps, collaboration apps, SharePoint*

 Almost everything in Teams can be linked to directly with a [deep link](../concepts/build-and-test/deep-links.md).
 Your app should maximize use of these, including linking to and from specific messages and tab content.
+Deep links can really help pull together multiple integrations of an app to feel more native to Microsoft Teams.

-## Know when new users are added to conversations
+## Proactive messages

 ***Integration scenarios**: Standalone apps, collaboration apps, SharePoint*

-If your app includes a bot, your app can [listen for when new members](../bots/how-to/conversations/conversation-basics.md) are added and store their details.
-For example, your bot can send a welcome message when a user joins a channel.
-Doing this requires a proprietary Teams identifier for sending proactive messages to a user.
-It also saves you an additional Graph API call and getting user consent for querying team membership.
+If your app includes a bot, you may want to send proactive messages to individual users or Team channels.
+Proactive messages are unprompted messages from a bot triggered by an outside event instead of a message sent into the bot.
+For example, your bot can sent a welcome message when it is installed or when a new user joins a channel.
+Sending a proactive message requires Teams-specific identifiers not available through the Microsoft Graph, so you should capture this information by [fetching roster or user profile](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/get-teams-context?tabs=dotnet#fetching-the-roster-or-user-profile) data in conjunction with [subscribing to conversation events](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/subscribe-to-conversation-events?tabs=dotnet).
+These can also save you from making additional Graph API calls and requiring user consent for querying team membership.

 ## Use SharePoint for file and data storage